mikolas2788/Congregate/README.md

 ![](/assets/images/main_page.png)

 ### Notes
-Congregate is still a work in progress as of October 2019.
-Some updates to be expected in the coming weeks include autoplay feature, addition of entirety of September and exit data, and stylistic improvements.
+Congregate is still a work in progress as of November 2019.
+Some updates to be expected in the coming weeks include additional comprehensive September/October, and stylistic improvements.

 As the data utilized is currently static, long term goals would be to have a seamless automatic process in which Congregate will extract, parse and model the latest data, to provide recent and relevant data.